prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/02 dns-forward-reverse-zones.md

 ## What I Achieve After This File

-- By configuring forward and reverse lookup zones, I ensure that Active Directory has complete DNS functionality.
+- By configuring forward and reverse lookup zones, I ensure that AD has complete DNS functionality.
 The forward zone handles name resolution required for authentication, while the reverse zone improves diagnostics and keeps DNS information consistent.
 This prepares the environment for Linux domain integration, Kerberos authentication, and future troubleshooting.